spanner/coca/README.md

 In the servant coca requires an `authentication_token` column that you may already have.
 All the other devise columns can be omitted unless you are supporting other strategies locally.

-In the master coca has no special requirements but you still need the columns that support the strategies you offer.
+In the master coca has no special requirements but you still need the columns that support the strategies you offer, which necessarily include `:database_authenticatable` and `:token_authenticatable`.

 ## Extending Coca

 At heart coca is a simple remote authentication service: credentials are checked remotely and if they are found valid, user information is returned.

-The data package that we return on successful auth is built by calling `as_json_on_authentication` on the user model in the coca master.
+The data package that we return on successful auth is built by calling `serializable_hash` on the user model in the coca master.
 By default it just returns uid and auth token, but you can override that method to return any data you like.
 Permissions, friends lists, recent messages, password replacement instructions: anything it makes sense to centralise can be held in the master and passed down to all the servant applications.

 ## Reminders and confirmations

+We're going to need some routing here.
+Only the auth master is in a position to handle password-reminders and to sign up new users.